Interview with William Hubert Allen

 Description

 William Allen’s father had served with the Fleet Air Arm during the First World War.
-William also wanted to fly and so volunteered for the RAF at the earliest opportunity.
-He trained as a wireless operator.
+William also wanted to fly and so volunteered for the RAF at the earliest opportunity, training as a wireless operator.
 The crew arrived on the squadron and the pilot went as second dickie on a flight but was killed on the operation.
-William and his crewmates were now without a pilot and were transferred to 102 Squadron to continue operations.
-William and his crew were very conscious of the statistical chances that they would not come back but over cigarettes they would say that they would be coming back.
+William and his crewmates, being without a pilot, were transferred to 102 Squadron to continue operations.
+They were very conscious of the chances that they would not come back but always spoke positively about coming back.
 However, they also left their cigarettes with the ground crew with the instruction that if they did not return to smoke them and remember them.
+William discusses his operations, referring to his logbook and gives his opinions on the different aircraft he flew in.
+After the war he served at the Air Force Department at the Ministry of Defence, retiring aged 60.

 Creator